dhughes/lluminary/README.md

 A Ruby library for building LLM-powered applications with structured outputs.

+## I need your opinion, please!

+I started working on Lluminary out of a desire to learn more about LLM providers, their APIs, capabilities, implementations, prompt engineering, etc. I wanted to create a Ruby gem that makes working with LLMs feel more natural to me - more Rails-ish.
+I'd recently worked on a project at my day job which had me thinking about these ideas.
+I've had a lot of fun working on Lluminary so far, and it's foundation is mostly built.
+However, I'm torn on whether it's worth continuing put time into it.

+As you can see in [TODO.md](TODO.md), I have lots of ideas.
+What _should_ come next is finalizing the system for picking models (what's there right now is not great) and then all the cool stuff like tools use, file uploads, streaming, etc.

+But, I've decided to pause on Lluminary for a bit.
+I want to see if it's actually of interest to people and, if so, what they really want out of it.
+So, if you think Lluminary could potentially be valuable to you, please leave a message in the [discussions](https://github.com/dhughes/lluminary/discussions) star the repo.
+I welcome all feedback.
+If there seems like there might be a legitimate need or interest in the project, then I'll keep going.
+Thank you!

 ## ⚠️ Early Development Notice

 Lluminary is currently in early development and is probably not yet ready prime time.
 The API, features, and implementation details may change significantly as the project evolves.